oTwoWin/Labo_HTTP_1/README.md

 If you changed the port number when you previously launched the docker or the domain name in the configuration file, don't forget to change it in the URL too.

 ## 4. AJAX requests with JQuery

+#### Building the AJAX apache image

+Go to `docker_images/ajax` folder and use the command `docker build -t nameOfYourImage . ` to build it.

+#### Running the server

+The final step is to run your server.
+You have to run it with this command:

+`docker run -d namOfYourImage`

+Then, you have to run your reverse-proxy server and map the ip adresse of the AJAX apache image with it.
+Don't forget to map your dynamic HTTP server with express.js.

+Then, you have to access to your proxy-apache server to see it.

 ### Implementation